Listed below are some frequently asked questions and answers about the adoption process for our organization.

 The adopter must be eighteen or older to adopt a cat or kitten from our rescue.

-As a general rule, our rescue will only adopt our cats or kittens locally in Georgia.
+We do not adopt out of state.
+Our rescue will only adopt our cats or kittens locally in Georgia.

 Per the guidance of our veterinarian, unless there are any medical issues, female kittens can be spayed when they weigh 2 1/2 pounds and male kittens can be neutered when they weigh 2 pounds.
 Our rescue does not allow any kitten to be adopted to their new home unless the kitten has been spayed or neutered.